ayoolaolafenwa/PixelLib/Tutorials/video_pascalvoc.md

 **show_frames:** this parameter handles showing of segmented camera frames and press q to exist.
 **frame_name:** this is the name given to the shown camera's frames.

-**check_fps:** You may want to check the number of frames processed, just set the parameter check_fps is true.It will print out the number of frames per seconds.
-In this case it is *30 frames per second*.